Ep. #621: Bill Barr, Andrew Sullivan, Rep. Nancy Mace

 Well, what I've said,

-confronted with the question, if Trump is the party's nominee and he is running against Biden, who would you vote for?
+when confronted with the question, if Trump is the party's nominee and he's running against Biden, who would you vote for?
+And I said, it's hard for me to see.

-I just find it hard to believe that I could vote against the Republican nominee under those circumstances, because I think the main threat to the United States and the main danger to our democracy, frankly, is
+I just find it hard to believe that I could vote against the Republican nominee under those circumstances, Because I think the main threat to the United States and the main danger to our democracy, frankly, is

 the sort of radical progressive movement and the lurch to the left that has taken place over the last year.
+More than the guy who you actually said tried to steal an election.

+Is it really more important than that?
 What happens in our country on a daily basis makes the McCarthy era look like child's.
+I know, but if it's not a democracy, is it still even a country?

+Speech is essential to democracy, just like voting.
 If someone says, what's the major danger now to democracy?

+I agree, elections are critical and the right to vote is critical.
 But the thing that's most under attack is public discourse, which is essential.

 It precedes voting.